 Since most patients enduring illnesses are scared for their life, they feel high levels of stress and anxiety and suffer from severe bouts of depression.
 Therefore, being a primary care provider for these individuals can be challenging.
 However, a healthcare expert can drastically impact the patient’s quality of life, health, stress, depression, and happiness.
-In fact, patient experience is what differentiates an excellent primary healthcare provider from another one.
+Patient experience is what differentiates an excellent primary healthcare provider from another one.

 If you want to excel at providing excellent healthcare to your patients, start with improving your communication skills.
 It is your job to communicate with the patient, family members, and other practitioners to ensure everyone is on the same page.
 Your patient is highly likely to feel lonely and irritated due to taking countless medications and feeling left out, not knowing how their treatments benefit them.
 We recommend taking the time to walk your patients through the entire process at a comfortable pace and addressing their questions along the way.

 Throughout the treatment, set aside time to have one-on-one discussions with each patient to know if they feel any improvements or deterioration in their health.
 While most healthcare providers use medical jargon, communicating this way with patients can leave them feeling frustrated.
 Instead, do not bog down your patient’s mind with words they may not understand.
-Try speaking in simple layman terms that adults and children of all ages easily understand.
+Try speaking in simple layman’s terms that adults and children of all ages easily understand.
 Patients who understand treatments better are more likely to follow instructions correctly.
-On the other hand, patients who feel unheard have a higher probability of not following the regime and even switching healthcare providers mid-treatment.
+On the other hand, unheard patients have a higher probability of not following the regime and even switching healthcare providers mid-treatment.